 Blending is generally done in the spring following harvest, and it is at this time that the Larmandiers decide whether or not their two single-vineyard bottlings (Terre de Vertus and Vieilles Vignes de Cramant) will be produced.
 The final blends are made and the wines bottled in May, and undergo secondary fermentation in the deep, cold cellars of Larmandier-Bernier.
 The wines are aged for several years prior to hand-riddling and disgorgement, and are then held a minimum of six months before being released into the market.

 An important belief of Pierre Larmandier's is that the underlying terroir is expressed best with very minimal levels of dosage, or—in the case of Terre de Vertus—no dosage at all.
-Consequently, all of the Larmandier-Bernier wines never receive more than five grams per liter of sugar (versus others Brut bottlings that can go up to twelve grams per liter).
-This puts Larmandier-Bernier's Brut champagnes in the category of Extra Brut.
+Consequently, all of the Larmandier-Bernier wines never receive more than four grams per liter of sugar (versus others Brut bottlings that can go up to twelve grams per liter).
+This puts Larmandier-Bernier's Brut Champagnes in the category of Extra Brut.
 In a world of Champagne that has witnessed sweetness levels rise in the last couple of decades, the Larmandier-Bernier wines stand out for their textural purity and their underlying energy derived from their minerality.
 They emerge from the cellar with picture-perfect balance, drinking well right out of the gate, while possessing all of the inherent precision to age gracefully for decades.

 Champagne Larmandier-Bernier’s lineup includes blended bottlings from their superb Côtes des Blancs holdings and single vineyard bottlings as well.
 The lineup includes: